vaibhav18matere/vaibhav18matere/README.md

 ### Hello 👋 I'm Vaibhav Matere
 - 🌱 Polishing my skills in **MERN Stack and JS Ecosystem**
-- 👨‍💻 I like to showcase my work, check out my [Projects](https://vaibhav-matere-portfolio-v2.vercel.app/)
+- 👨‍💻 I like to showcase my work, check out my projects and blogs [here]((https://vaibhav-matere-portfolio-v2.vercel.app/))
-- 📝 I love to write technical [Blogs](https://vaibhav-matere-portfolio-v2.vercel.app/)
-- 💬 Hit me up, for any discussions on [Twitter](https://twitter.com/vaibhav_matere) or in case you prefer [LinkedIn](https://www.linkedin.com/in/vaibhavmatere/)
+- 💬 Hit me up, for any discussions on [Twitter](https://twitter.com/vaibhav_matere) or [LinkedIn](https://www.linkedin.com/in/vaibhavmatere/)
 - 📫 You can also drop your query over a mail at vpm00718897@gmail.com

 <details>